Walsh slams Chapman as Angels stun Yanks after Ohtani flops - WHIZ News

 “As crushing as it is, this can’t linger into tomorrow,” Stanton said.
 “We’ve got a quick turnaround.”

-Facing the Yankees as a pitcher for the first time, Ohtani went bust with his Babe Ruth impersonation in the Bronx — at least on this night.
+Facing the Yankees for the first time as a pitcher, Ohtani went bust with his Babe Ruth impersonation in the Bronx — at least on this night.
 The two-way phenom, who leads the majors with 28 home runs, was chased after four first-inning walks.

 Making his career-high 12th pitching start of the season on a 92-degree night that cooled off later, Ohtani flopped long before the showers arrived.